livialima/linuxupskillchallenge/txt-for-linux4noobs-subreddit.md

 TITLE: Linux commandline/sysadmin course starting

+This free month-long course is re-starting again on the first Monday of next month.

+Suitable whatever your background, and aims to provide that "base layer" of traditional Linux skills in a fun interactive way.

-Daily lessons appear in  the sub-reddit /r/linuxupskillchallenge  - which is also used for support/discussion.
-This is a 'rolling' course repeated each month.
-Announcing now to give you plenty of time to set up your server if you want to participate.
-More detail at: http://linuxupskillchallenge.org
+The course is free, and daily lessons appear in the sub-reddit r/linuxupskillchallenge - which is used for support/discussion.
+A [discord server](https://discordapp.com/invite/wd4Zqyk) is also available.

+More details at our [FAQ](https://www.reddit.com/r/linuxupskillchallenge/comments/qeymzb/please_read_this_first_how_this_works_faq/).

-Any feedback very welcome.
+Any feedback is very welcomed.